mach-composer/mach-composer-cli/docs/src/index.md

 - A configuration framework for managing MACH-services configuration, using infrastructure-as-code underneath (powered by Terraform)
-- A microservices architecture based on modern serverless technology (AWS Lambda and Azure Functions), including (alpha) support for building your microservices with the Serverless Framework
+- A microservices architecture based on modern serverless technology
 - Multi-tenancy support for managing many instances of your platform, that share the same library of microservices
 - CI/CD tools for automating the delivery of your MACH ecosystem
-- Tight integration with AWS, Azure and GCP
+- Tight integration with AWS, Azure or GCP
+- Plugins that allow for easy integration with other MACH SAAS platforms
 - Opt-in functionality for smart management of dependencies between components, reducing deployment time and risk